City Steam Chillin’ Wheat Ale

 I like to pretend my friendship with cool people makes me cooler.
 (I was going to work in some lame narrative about “Chillin’” and Nick and Def Jam and this beer, but I’m not going to bother.)

 This beer exists.
 It’s a lame wheat ale.
+I think it may only exist from July-August 2015 though.

 Have a good day.